JP-SUNNY1/Lift-And-Shift-Application-Workload/README.md

 - Go to IAM on the console and the USERS,=> click on ADD USERS,=> create a user called s3admin,=> attach policy directly amazons3fullaccess and create user
 - Go to USERS,=> SECURITY,=> CREATE ACCESS KEY,=> use CLI interface, create access key and download it.
-- Configure your aws cli in your vscode aws configure add the keys details.
+- Configure our aws cli in our vscode aws configure add the keys details.
 - list buckets aws s3 ls
-- now create a bucket from the cli aws s3 mb s3://mig-vpro-arts remember bucket names are like domain names, one name can be owned by one person world wide
+- now create a bucket from the cli aws s3 mb s3://vpro-arts remember bucket names are like domain names, one name can be owned by one person world wide
-- copy the artifacts to the bucket aws s3 cp target/vprofile-v2.war s3://mig-vpro-arts/
+- copy the artifacts to the bucket aws s3 cp target/vprofile-v2.war s3://vpro-arts/

  We could check our s3 bucket and see the artifacts there was the upload is completed

-- Now download the artifact into your tomcat ec2 instance
+- Now download the artifact into our tomcat ec2 instance

  We can use IAM access keys configuration in the instance, but there is a better way

  - we create an IAM ROLE, just like we created a user , and attach this role to our instance
- - go to IAM,create IAM ROLE,=> AWS service, => EC2 , search for the policy amazons3fullaccess => give role a name mig-vprof-s3, then create role.
+ - go to IAM,create IAM ROLE,=> AWS service, => EC2 , search for the policy amazons3fullaccess => give role a name vprof-s3, then create role.
- - go to the instance , ACTION => SECURITY => MODIFY IAM ROLE, select the role created mig-vprof-s3, => UPDATE IAM ROLE
+ - go to the instance , ACTION => SECURITY => MODIFY IAM ROLE, select the role created vprof-s3, => UPDATE IAM ROLE
  - ssh into the tomcat server ,

        sudo -i